 Nick has been working in the field of proteomics since 2002, when he started at a biotechnology firm studying small molecule drug candidates with LC-MS/MS. From there, he went on to work in research and development for a diagnostics device company.
 After a move from California to Oregon in 2008, he began working in the software industry at Proteome Software.
 With degrees in biochemistry and computer information systems, Nick spends his days helping researchers exploit powerful software applications and harnessing mega computing platforms.

-He enjoys spending time with his family, writing Python web applications, watching cool TV shows, camping, reading, and growing tomato plants over 8 feet high.
-Nick was once a professional musician, and if you look really closely, you might be able to find an obscure reference or two from his drumming days.
+He enjoys spending time with his family, building Python web applications, watching cool TV shows, camping, climbing, reading, building things, and growing tomato plants over 8 feet high.
+Nick was once a professional musician, and if you look really closely, you might find an obscure reference or two from his drumming days.

 Jaime Pico, Marketing and Sales Support, Graphic Design

 Jaime Pico was born on a frosty December evening in Portland, Oregon.
 He is a graphic designer and illustrator that enjoys apparel design, typography, and page layout.
 He joined Proteome Software in 2017.

 He has been published in Willamette Week.
 He has worked for an internationally acclaimed cycling apparel company.
 He has one cat, two bikes, and three half sisters.

 Managing a core facility or shared resource department?
 Need help with gaps in your software pipeline?
 Want to try new methods like DIA proteomics?
 Do you need a free and easy way to share results with your customers?

 Need an elegant yet easy to use solution for data processing?
 Not sure where to begin when starting up a new lab.
 Let us help take the pressure off setting up a software pipeline so you can focus on the science.